Search Engine Results Pages (SERPs)

 Those looking for information on a particular topic should look it up.
 For example, if you want to know about George W. Washington, search for his name on Google, and you can read about him.
 One thing is sure: you will not find many commercial results for him.

-Assume you visited a website or blog a couple of months ago and are unable to visit it again, or you have forgotten its name, and its history has cleaned.
+Assume you visited a website or blog a couple of months ago and are unable to visit it again.
+Or you have forgotten its name, and its history has been cleaned.
 In that case, people do the navigational search.
 They search for things related to those websites.
 And after doing a little hard work to find them.

 Transactional